Bachelor of Education (Early Childhood Education)

 Tropical Environments and Societies

-English, Mathematics A or B or C and Authority Science
+English, Mathematics A or B or C, and an Authority Science subject; or equivalent.

 Minimum English language proficiency requirements